 Seniors

-NOTE: This category is interchangeably referred to as Seniors or Older Adults.
+NOTE: This program is in Phase II of the City's two-phased strategy and is interchangeably referred to as Seniors or Older Adults.

 Senior man smiling.